 The short answer is, you can’t.
 But let’s flesh that out a bit.

-If you are looking to buy individual REOs and you require financing and you’re mostly interested in individual residential assets going direct to the banks is not for you.
-You should get hooked up with a competent local agent whose focus is REO and foreclosures.
+If you are looking to buy individual REOs and you require financing and you’re mostly interested in individual residential assets, going direct to the banks is not for you.
+You should get hooked up with a competent local agent whose focus is on REO and foreclosures.

-Consider the job that an REO manager or a special assets or a workout officer does.
+Consider the job that an REO manager or special assets or workout officer does.
 First off, it’s a job.
 These are not their own assets.
-They do not own them and very likely their compensation isn’t tied too indelibly to the eventual outcome of every property.
+They do not own them and very likely, their compensation isn’t tied too indelibly to the eventual outcome of every property.

 The motivations for someone at a bank to work with you are not the same motivations that you would have in dealing with a private seller.
 Private sellers have skin in the game.
 For most private sellers the outcome of the transaction is paramount, not the process to get there.